 R U OK?
 Day - fast becoming our very recognised national day of action.
 A day dedicated to reaching out and reminding everyone that every day is the day to ask, ‘Are you OK?’ and support those struggling with life's ups and downs.

-2020 has been a challenging year for the world and circumstances have made it even more important for us all to stay connected.
+Last year was a challenging one for the world and circumstances have made it even more important for us all to stay connected.
+As we start to get back to a level of normalcy, there's no doubt that some us may struggle with this additional change as well.
 By starting a conversation and commenting on the changes you’ve noticed, you could help that family member, friend, class mate or workmate open up.

 If they say they are not ok, you can follow some simple conversation steps to show them they’re supported and help them find strategies to better manage the load.
 If they are ok, that person will know you’re someone who cares enough to ask.

 A conversation could change a life

 R U OK? has developed conversation steps to help you navigate a conversation with someone you're worried about.
 These simple steps could change a life.